MSCoE leaders name 2024 Drill Sergeant of the Year

 |0

-This work, MSCoE leaders name 2024 Drill Sergeant of the Year [Image 3 of 3], by Brian Hill, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, MSCoE leaders name 2024 Drill Sergeant of the Year, by Brian Hill, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.